andrewcaunes/tutorials/python-setup-tutorial.md

    - Type `python` and press Enter
    - You'll see a prompt (`>>>`) where you can type Python commands
-   - This is great for quick experiments and learning
+   - This is great for quick experiments and learning If this doesn't work, you might not have python installed on you computer.
+In this case, you can either install it or directly install Miniconda (see below) which comes with python.

 2. **Running Python Files**
    - Create a file with `.py` extension (e.g., `my_program.py`)